 Abstract

 Conservation has long focused on preserving or restoring pristine ecosystems.
 However, understanding and managing novel ecosystems has grown in importance as these systems outnumber pristine ecosystems worldwide.
 We examined species interactions in the novel ecosystems of the island of Guam, where native vertebrate frugivores are functionally absent, and Rota, a neighboring island that still retains native frugivore populations.
 This study focused on the roles of long-established ungulates – Philippine deer (Rusa mariannae) and feral pigs (Sus scrofa) – on seedling survival, seed dispersal, and plant community structure in limestone karst forests.
 Ungulates reduced survival of 4 out of 6 species of seedlings in unfenced plots compared to fenced plots on both islands, although the effect of deer could not be isolated from that of pigs.
 However, native and non-native seedling and vine abundance showed strong negative loglinear correlations (R2 0.65) to deer, and not pig, abundance on the island of Guam only; a diverse seedling community is only found under very low deer abundances.
-Although pig abundance was not strongly correlated to plant community characteristics, germination experiments revealed that pigs disperse native and exotic species.
-Even in highly degraded forests with no native seed dispersers, ungulates play important roles in shaping forest composition – deer through herbivory, and pigs through seed dispersal.
+Although pig abundance was not strongly correlated to plant community characteristics, germination experiments of seeds found in scat revealed that pigs disperse both native and exotic species, which is likely to have ? effects on forest composition, whereas deer disperse very few viable seeds.
+In the novel forest ecosystems of Guam, non-native ungulates shape forest composition – deer have a strongly negative effect on diversity through herbivory, whereas pigs may provide important seed dispersal services in forests that lack all native vertebrate seed dispersers.
+Non-native species may fill missing ecological roles in novel ecosystems, and in doing so, complicate management decisions.

 Introduction

 The extent of human influence is so pervasive that the earth today is comprised mostly of novel ecosystems (Seastedt et al. 2008) -- systems with species compositions and relative abundances that have not been previously observed (Hobbs et al. 2009).
 Species introductions create and maintain novel ecosystems both by adding new species and by removing native species (Seastedt et al. 2008).
 Novel ecosystems typically still harbor many native species, however, effective management of these systems is challenging due to the potentially novel ecological roles of the remnant native and introduced species that comprise them.

 Most conservation goals focus on restoring native species to historical abundances, and conservation efforts that have focused on removing invasive species and reintroducing native species have yielded many positive results.
-However, removing invasive species could have negative consequences if these species play important ecological roles otherwise missing from the novel system (Savaleta et al. 2001).
+However, removing invasive species could have negative consequences if these species play important ecological roles otherwise missing from the novel system (Zavaleta et al. 2001).
 Likewise, reintroducing reduced or extirpated native species may prove unsuccessful or detrimental if persistent threats and current conditions are poorly understood (Hobbs et al. 2011, Godefroid et al. 2011).
 Restoring a functioning ecosystem rather than the original complement of species may be more feasible for highly degraded ecosystems (Hobbs et al. 2011).